taektay/ee106/docs/source/lab4.rst

   \end{bmatrix}

 In this and the following lab assignments, we will work with turtlebot2.
 The installation steps of the turtlebot2 are very complicated and the installation guide is posted `here <https://github.com/lineojcd/EE106/tree/main/Kobuki>`_.
 We will also go through this in class.
 For lab 4 and 5, you just need to install Kobuki base and Kobuki in Gazebo; for lab 7 and 8, you will also need to install RPLidar from `here <https://github.com/lineojcd/EE106/tree/main/RPLidar>`_.
-Instead, working on turtlebot3 is simple and we provide the installation guide below:
+Instead, working on turtlebot3 is simple and we provide the installation guide below for those who want to learn more:

 Turtlebot3 Installation Steps
 ----------------